forgottenswitch/qwaf/README.md

 QWAF
 ====

-Latin/Cyrillic keyboard layout trying to be similar to Qwerty.
+Keyboard layout trying to be similar to Qwerty.
 Works in X11 and Linux console.

 The `hjkl` "module" makes `,` a prefix, `;` a modifier,